dchodge/david.io/content/post/sm1_what_is_inf/index.md

 * Some rises are noise or cross-reactivity.
 * Vaccination can look identical to infection.

-This matters for host kinetics — how antibodies rise and fade.
+This matters for host kinetics (how antibodies rise and fade).
 If infections are misclassified, estimates of kinetics are distorted.

 It also matters for correlates of protection (CoP), the holy grail of vaccine research.
 To say “an antibody level of X protects against infection,” we need to know who was infected.
 If infection inference is shaky, CoP estimates are shaky too.